Curious about how to utilize your study abroad experience in your future career? Start by looking at the Study Abroad and your Career.

 Adjust back to the US and UVM

 - Many students find that the adjustment back to the US and UVM can be more challenging in some ways than adjusting to their study abroad host country.
+This can be called "re-entry adjustment".
 Take note of the advice offered in the Pre-Departure Guidebook's Cultural Adjustment page, especially the "Suggestions for a Smoother Cultural Adjustment" section.
 This advice is useful when returning to the US as well as when you adjusted to your host country.

 - Keep in mind that staff at the OIE would love to hear about your experience abroad and is happy to talk with you about adjusting back to the US.
 All UVM study abroad staff have had significant experience living, working, and traveling abroad, so we've experienced cultural adjustment also.